lbechberger/MLinPractice/Documentation.md

 ### Design Decisions

-For our evaluation and to avoid a combinatorial feature evaluation problem, we only picked our top 3 classifers that worked well within our expectations, namely being the SGDC classifier, linear SVC and logistic regression.
+For our evaluation and to avoid a combinatorial feature evaluation problem, we only picked our top 3 classifiers that worked well within our expectations, namely being the SGDCclassifier, linear SVC and logistic regression.

 To evaluate our 3 classifiers, we mainly used the integrated ```classification report``` (including precision, recall, f1-score) from ```sklearn.metrics```, as well as single metric functions like the ```accuracy_score```, ```balanced_accuracy_score``` and the ```cohen_kappa_score```.